hou-yz/MOTDT/README.md

 ### Usage

 Download MOT16 dataset and trained weights from the following links.
-Put weight files in `data`, then build and run the code.
+Put weight files in `~/Data`, then build and run the code.

 ```bash
 pip install -r requirements.txt